dpriskorn/LexSALDO/README.md

 # LexSALDO
 This is a project to analyze and add identifiers for words from SALDO to Wikidata.
+A unique UUID-based identifier have been added to lexical entries to facilitate linking with Wikidata.

 ## TODO
-* investigate if a unique identifier is present for both entries and senses.
+* investigate if a unique identifier is present for senses.

 ## API
 An API has been added for easy lookup.
 The goal is to upload it to Toolforge to facilitate